 I LOVE soup.
 Chicken Soup is one of my favorites.
 I keep it basic and bare bones, as I don’t like noodles, pasta or rice in my Chicken Soup.
 Straight chicken, veggies and broth!

 I hit the pantry for our Chicken Stock.
-It was on sale a few months ago, plus my husband had a coupon, so he stocked up for me.
-I have NO CLUE how much this cost us, my bad.
-I’m new at this, so I’ll do better next time.
-But I can tell you, it was pretty cheap with it being on sale and with a coupon.
-I believe it was about $.50 when all was said and done.
-We had a store coupon, plus a manufacturers coupon and at the time, Upromise had it on their eCoupons, too.
-So we had like a huge bonus with that.
+It was on sale a few months ago, plus we had a coupon, so we stocked up.
+I have NO CLUE how much this cost, my bad.
+I believe it cost $.50 thanks to a combination of a store coupon, plus a manufacturers coupon and at the time, Upromise had it on their eCoupons, too.

-I started by sauteing my onions, carrots (which I grate instead of chop with a cheese grater), celery and garlic in Extra Virgin Olive Oil:
+I sauteed onions, carrots (which I grate with a cheese grater, instead of chopping,) celery and garlic in Extra Virgin Olive Oil:

 - One small onion that I just cut in half and then slice up (no chopping, I like long pieces of onion in there)

 - Carrots go in next.
 I use a lot of carrots, as that’s my favorite.